dendronhq/dendron-site/vault/dendron.release.2020-12-21.md

 0.21 also brings about Dendron's 2nd Generation publishing feature.
 This is a faster, leaner, and more powerful way to publish your notes using Dendron.

-There's still some work left to integrate publishing into the Dendron plugin - meanwhile, you can take the new publishing workflow for a spin by following the instructions [[here|dendron.topic.publishingv2.quickstart]]
+There's still some work left to integrate publishing into the Dendron plugin - meanwhile, you can take the new publishing workflow for a spin by following the instructions [[here|dendron.topic.publishing.quickstart]]

 ### Highlights